On the flatness of spin local models for split even orthogonal groups: Application to moduli spaces of type

-Applying the results of the previous sections to the case $F\coloneqq \BQ_p$, we obtain the spin local model It follows that $\RM^\pm_\CL$ is a topological flat $\BZ_p$-scheme, and moreover it is $\BZ_p$-flat with reduced special fiber if condition (i) or (ii) in Theorem \ref{mainthm} is satisfied.
+Applying the results of the previous sections to the case $F\coloneqq \BQ_p$, we obtain the spin local model It follows that $\RM^\pm_\CL$ is a topological flat $\BZ_p$-scheme, and moreover it is $\BZ_p$-flat with reduced special fiber by Theorem \ref{mainthm}.